Settlement permit

 Secured livelihood

 You must be able to support yourself and your family members.
-Pursuant to Section 2 (3) AufenthG, your means of subsistence are secured if you are able to provide for them, including adequate health insurance cover, without recourse to public funds.
+Pursuant to Section 2 (3) AufenthG, your means of subsistence are deemed to be secure if you are able to cover them, including adequate health insurance cover, without recourse to public funds.

 NOT considered a use of public funds is the receipt of: